soneff/microsoft-graph-docs-contrib/api-reference/beta/api/authenticationconditionsapplications-post-includeapplications.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Add or link an application to an external identities self-service sign up user flow that's represented by an [externalUsersSelfServiceSignupEventsFlow](../resources/externalusersselfservicesignupeventsflow.md) object.
-This enables the authentication experience that's defined by the user flow to be enabled for the application.
-An application can only be linked to one user flow.
+Add or link an application to a custom authentication extension via an [authenticationEventListener](..resources/authenticationeventlistener.md) or external identities self-service sign up user flow that's represented by an [externalUsersSelfServiceSignupEventsFlow](../resources/externalusersselfservicesignupeventsflow.md) object.
+This enables the authentication experience that's defined by the associated custom authentication extension or user flow to be enabled for the application.
+An application can be associated to multiple authentication event listeners but can only be linked to one user flow.
 The app must have an associated service principal in the tenant.

 [!INCLUDE [national-cloud-support](../../includes/global-china.md)]